cypress-city/players-page/README.md

 # players-page
-A Discord integration for the Mario Kart World Players' Page.
+A Discord integration for the [Mario Kart World Players' Page](https://www.mariokart64.com/mkworld/).

+Add the official bot to your server: https://discord.com/oauth2/authorize?client_id=1452494227429785650

 ## Setup
 1. Create a `.env` file in the main directory with the token for your Discord application: